h15200/notes/cs-terms.md

   - `function` - a routine that returns a value
   - `procedure` - a routine that doesn't return anything
 - can be inside classes (class routines) or outside

+## threads, locks, race condition, and mutex

+- in multi-threaded languages, a `race condition` will occur if multiple threads are trying to mutate global data, which cause unexpected issues.
+The solution to this problem is to LOCK the write access to this while one thread is working onit
+- the mechanism of locking/unlocking is handled by a mutex (mutual exclusive).
+- in terms of code, each thread should call mutex.lock() before making changes to global data, then only after the op is done, call mutex.unlock().
+While the data is locked, other threads will have to wait until it is unlocked